py-bbn

 Returns:

-pybbn.associational.dwalk(x: Any, g: Graph, marked: list[Any], messages: list[tuple[Any, Any, Any]]) None
+pybbn.associational.dwalk(x: Any, g: Graph, marked: set[Any], messages: list[tuple[Any, Any, Any]], transitions: dict[Any, list[tuple[Any, Any]]]) None

 Parameters: